Volvo Cars plots U.S. resurgence with model overhaul

 The Swedish car brand is up against much larger luxury rivals at a time when the global industry is shifting to a smaller number of vehicle platforms to exploit economies of scale while offering a broader array of models.

-Volvo Chief Executive Hakan Samuelsson believes Volvo can compete with a more focussed offering and just one core engine family.
+Volvo Chief Executive Hakan Samuelsson believes Volvo can compete with a more focused offering and just one core engine family.

 "Volvo is in the US to stay.
 Not only will we stay, we will prosper," Samuelsson said in a statement.
 We sold over 100,000 cars a year in the US in the past.
 Our initial aim is to get back to that level and in the longer term surpass it."